evoheal/EPID-700/README.md

 * Data: How will you get the data that supports this project?
 * Known Methods: What techinques, with which you are already familiar, will you use to achieve your immediate impact?
 * Unknown Methods: What techniques do you need to learn?

+7 slides in 5 minutes.
+This dense format requires clear, concise presentation which should be practiced several times before sharing with the class.
+Writing a script is recommended.
+Fundamentally, the goal is to engage your classmates so they understand and are excited by your work, and are in a strong position to make constructive comments.<br/>